The $C^{0,1}$ It\^o-Ventzell formula for weak Dirichlet processes: Basic Definitions

-Opposed to the classical It{\^o} formula, the It{\^o}-Ventzell formula considers stochastic flows, which are defined in the following definition.
-Similar, but slightly different definitions can be found, e.g., in Kohlmann, Siyuan, and Xiong \cite[p.7]{Kohlmann} or dos Reis and Platonov \cite[p.6]{dos2022ito}. \begin{definition} Let $F(t,x)=F(\omega,t,x): \Omega \times [0,\infty) \times \Real^d \to \Real$ be a stochastic flow with local characteristics $(\beta(t,x),\gamma(t,x))$, i.e., $F$ is a random field which admits the It{\^o} dynamics
+Contrary to the classical It{\^o} formula, the It{\^o}-Ventzell formula considers stochastic flows, which are defined in the following definition.
+Similar, but slightly different definitions can be found, e.g., in Kohlmann et al. \cite[p.7]{Kohlmann} or dos Reis and Platonov \cite[p.6]{dos2022ito}. \begin{definition} Let $F(t,x)=F(\omega,t,x): \Omega \times [0,\infty) \times \Real^d \to \Real$ be a stochastic flow with local characteristics $(\beta(t,x),\gamma(t,x))$, i.e., $F$ is a random field which admits the It{\^o} dynamics